CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - Future Claim Data - For both quarterly and weekly, a batch of similar size for claim data with a future date will also be generated in a similar fashion.

   - Special data parameters of interest: One parameter, which has not changed in previous releases of Synthea is Part D Event ID (PDE ID).
 Despite monotonically increasing other parameters i.e. bene ID, claim group ID, the value of PDE ID will not need to change on a regular basis, unless there is a specific customer use case presented.
-Other parameters of interest, are in the end-state properties, and synthea.properties files i.e. claim id, claim group id starts, etc, which do change, and can cause collisions.
+Other parameters of interest, are in the end-state properties, and Synthea.properties files i.e. claim id, claim group id starts, etc, which do change, and can cause collisions.

 Automated Recurring Loading:
   - Once the synthetic data is generated, within the same hosted cloud instance, the latest version of the BFD application from github, and dockerized database, will have been installed prior, and will be used to run the BFD pipeline integration test (IT), to load the new batch of synthetic data, ensuring that the newly generated data can be inserted properly.

-  - Additionally, the RIF files from the previous weekly/quarterly batch of Synthea data will be pulled from AWS S3, and loaded into the database with the new batch of synthea data.
+  - Additionally, the RIF files from the previous weekly/quarterly batch of Synthea data will be pulled from AWS S3, and loaded into the database with the new batch of Synthea data.

   - Automated load testing will occur on this instance, and when complete, a script will run that modifies the new batch's generated manifest file, and uploads the RIF files, end-state properties, and manifest files to S3 via command line file transfer.
 This will trigger the BFD ingestion pipeline in PROD SBX or TEST so that the data is stored in the database.

   - The separate RIF files associated with future claim data for the given release will be uploaded to a designated folder in S3 for staging until loading in the future.
 Updates to the pipeline application will be made to scan for these folders and trigger an incoming load job after a certain period of time has passed.

   - Additional testing - As of 04/21/2022, there is a plan in place to remove 6 million de-duped non-synthetic benes, along with ~10-15 3 digit benes that were used for some other testing in the past.
-The cleanup will be removing the 6 million non-negative non-synthetic benes, along with the 3 digit benes, but will be leaving the existing 50k synthea benes.
+The cleanup will be removing the 6 million non-negative non-synthetic benes, along with the 3 digit benes, but will be leaving the existing 50k Synthea benes.
 Claim data from this cleanup is largely responsible for the certain parameter collisions that have taken place in the past, when loading new Synthea data.
 Beneficiary id however will still have potential for collision, as most of the data being removed has non-negative beneficiary ids.
 Outside of setting beneficiary id ranges, once this data is permenantly removed, it will likely take many years for there to be enough data to cause overlap.
-The amount and queries and checks in the script that automates the synthea test plan will not have to be as thorough.
+The amount and queries and checks in the script that automates the Synthea test plan will not have to be as thorough.

 Large Synthetic Data Generation:
   - Each PI (Program Increment), approximately every 8 weeks, 10 - 60 million Synthea beneficiaries will be generated and available for on-demand performance and load testing on TEST and PROD SBX databases.
 The number of beneficiaries in the dataset size is meant to reflect the size and shape of production.
 The process will be similar to that of automated recurring generation, however the memory and computational power of the AWS instance will be larger for time and cost effectiveness.